dkaffes/blog-preview-card/README.md

 ### Useful resources

 - [A (more) Modern CSS Reset](https://piccalil.li/blog/a-more-modern-css-reset/) - This helped me include in my code the proposed (by many FED mentors) CSS reset.
+- [How to make the whole card clickable](https://inclusive-components.design/cards/) using the pseudo-content trick described here.

 ## Author